 How to Convert Numbers to Currency String in javascript

-In Javascript applications, You can store data as numbers and display the data in currency strings.
+In Javascript applications, You can store data as numbers, and display the data in currency strings in localized formats.

 For example, In a commerce web application, Each product is displayed with a price.
-Suppose, Application shows the dollar as currency to US users and displays it in Rupees to Indian users.
+Suppose the application shows the dollar as currency to US users, whereas the same data is displayed in Rupees to Indian users.

-Every language provides Internalization API to display the localized formatted data.
+Every language provides an Internalization API to display the data in localized formats.

 Javascript provides default localization and Internalization API to convert localized string format.
 You can check my other post on Javascript check substring exists in a String